Khalili Collections: Spanish Damascene Metalwork (1850–1900)

 One of the largest collections of its kind, the Spanish Metalwork collection pays homage to the Zuloaga family, which played a major part in the preservation of damascening in Spain.
 The collection contains pieces created by Plácido Zuloaga between 1834 and 1910.
-Some of the pieces, such as a giant iron cassone, were originally acquired by the 19th-century English collector, Alfred Morrison.
-The entire collection comprises over 100 pieces, 22 of which are signed by Plácido Zuloaga.
+Some of the pieces, such as a giant iron cassone (marriage chest), were originally acquired by the 19th-century English collector, Alfred Morrison.
+The entire collection comprises over 150 pieces, 22 of which are signed by Plácido Zuloaga.

-At the opening of the Khalili Zuloaga exhibition at the Victoria and Albert Museum in London, its then director Alan Borg said it was "a landmark in the study of 19th century Spanish decorative art".
-Other exhibitions also drawing exclusively from the collection have been held at the Bilbao Fine Arts Museum and Alhambra Palace in Granada.
+At the opening of the Khalili Zuloaga exhibition at the Victoria and Albert Museum in London, its then director Alan Borg said it was "a landmark in the study of 19th-century Spanish decorative art".
+Other exhibitions also drawing exclusively from the collection have been held at the Bilbao Fine Arts Museum and the Alhambra Palace in Granada.

 Enamels of the World (1700–2000)

-The collection consists of over 1300 pieces and showcases the global significance and evolution of enamelling, covering a 300-year period.
+The collection consists of over 1,500 pieces and showcases the global significance and evolution of enamelling, covering a 300-year period.
 It is the most comprehensive private collection of its kind.
 The uniqueness of the collection lies in its geographic, artistic and historical range, including pieces from China, Japan, Islamic countries and Europe.
 Objects include the enamelled chariot belonging to the Indian Maharaja of Bhavnagar and a painted enamel throne table with the seal mark of the 18th century Chinese Qianlong emperor.
 Other objects include presentation chargers, jewellery, miniatures and ornamental pieces.

 At the 2009–10 Enamels of the world exhibition held at the State Hermitage Museum, its director Mikhail Piotrovsky said "Unique in its scope, the Collection reveals the remarkable technical achievements of the enamellers and encourages a greater awareness of the range of their activity."

 Publications

 The Khalili Collections are represented in 70 publications, including exhibition catalogues, with work in progress to extend this to 100.
-The total costs associated with the conservation, research, scholarship and publication of the collections are estimated to be in the tens of millions of pounds.
+The total costs associated with the conservation, research, scholarship, and publication of the collections are estimated to be in the tens of millions of pounds.